ViniciusTMiura/dsnd-communicating-to-stakeholders-lesson/README.md

 There are 3 notebooks available here to showcase work related to the above questions.
 Each of the notebooks is exploratory in searching through the data pertaining to the questions showcased by the notebook title.
 Markdown cells were used to assist in walking through the thought process for individual steps.

+1. The BootcampStats.ipynb file has an analysis of bootcamp grads in terms of job placement and salary.
+2. The HowToBreakIntoTheField.ipynb notebook is an analysis of how to become a software developer.
+3. The Salary.ipynb notebook is an analysis of the variables that are related to salary and job satisfaction.
+4. Finally the Salary_ML.py is a python script that builds a Linear Regression model to predict salary.

 There is an additional `.py` file that runs the necessary code to obtain the final model used to predict salary.

 ## Results<a name="results"></a>